Submit your conference, webinar, or training here to have it added to the list.

 As Farmers Markets add curbside pickup, take advance orders, and offer bundled market purchases, customers are getting fresh, local foods in the midst of a pandemic.
 But, these innovations can also bring legal risk as well.
 With some advance planning, market managers can address these risks and create a program with strength beyond COVID-19.
 We’ll cover issues including increased liability risk, shifting insurance needs, potential licensing obligations, and concerns under site agreements.
 Your webinar presenters have expertise in farmers markets, legal obligations, and insurance.
 Join us to learn where legal risk lies and what to do to resolve it.

 National Nutrition Incentive Hub Webinars

-Early in the month these will be largely COVID focused and will evolve depending on practitioner priorities.
-This is an open space to come share ideas, network, hear updates, and find common solutions.
+This is an open space for Nutrition Incentive Practioners to share ideas, network, hear updates, and find common solutions.